Thank you from 25 RCWS Scholarship recipients affiliated with the Spivakov Foundation

 COVID-19 Russia Relief Fund

-After devastating Moscow, the coronavirus is now spreading across Russia's 11 time zones that include some of the country's most remote regions where underfunded hospitals are even less able to manage the crisis.
-This has put the health workers at an increased risk.
-According to the available statistics, due to the lack of protective equipment Russian medics are 16 times more likely to die from the coronavirus than healthcare professionals in countries with similarly high COVID-19 cases.
+In spring 2020, after devastating Moscow, the coronavirus was spreading across Russia's 11 time zones including some of the country's most remote regions where underfunded hospitals were even less able to manage the crisis.
+This has put health workers at increased risk.
 It is also important to stress that over 7% of coronavirus cases in Russia are children.

 In response to the epidemic, RCWS joined the efforts of Rusfond (Russian Aid Foundation) and established the COVID-19 Russia Relief Fund to help save young patients, protect medics treating infected patients and to equip hospitals with critically needed protective gear.